Aliens: More Than Human (Comics) | Review

 Space horror enthusiasts know the drill by now.
 You find a mysterious structure.
 You explore it despite obvious red flags.
 Things go sideways fast but write John Arcudi (Aliens: Alchemy, Aliens: Genocide) does things differently with Aliens: More Than Human.

-Arcudi transforms this predictable formula into something genuinely compelling, weaving cosmic terror through human avarice in ways that linger in your mind long after closing the final page of this compelling collection entirely.
+Arcudi transforms this predictable formula into something genuinely compelling, weaving cosmic terror through human avarice in ways that linger in your mind long after closing the final page of this compelling collection entirely and leaving lasting impressions on readers.

 This four-issue limited series from Dark Horse Comics proves the Alien franchise still has bite when handled by creators who understand what made the original films terrifying.
 Instead of relying on jump scares or gore, Arcudi builds tension through character breakdown and slow realization that discoveries should stay buried.